gslvtt/gslvtt/README.md

 🔭 I’m gslvtt, a full stack developer eager to dive into new and interesting projects and collaborations

-📫 Reach out if you have any ideas you'd like to discuss any ideas
+📫 Reach out if you have any ideas you'd like to discuss

 🌱 Thank you for stopping by!